kagisearch/kagi-docs/docs/kagi/company/faqs.md

 ## How can I use the credit I added to my account to purchase one of the plans?
 Please visit [Billing Settings](https://kagi.com/settings?p=billing) and choose one of the plans.
 You will be redirected to Stripe and your available credits will be used to cover the plan price.

+## I subscribed to Kagi Duo or Family Plan, how can I add family members to the plan?
+Adding family members is easy, you can invite them via email from the [Family Plan Dashboard](https://kagi.com/settings?p=account_members).

 For other inquiries or simply to connect, you can email vlad@kagi.com.